R2Northstar/NorthstarWiki/docs/installing-northstar/troubleshooting.md

 ![LSX Authentication Challenge failed](https://user-images.githubusercontent.com/97235072/148391447-300e1b47-6148-43f7-8854-b0882e150d12.png)

-If the usual workaround of restarting Origin/rebooting or running the vanilla game first and then Northstar don’t work, try the following:
+If the usual workarounds of restarting EA/Origin, rebooting your pc, or running the vanilla game first and then Northstar don’t work, try the following:

 * First and foremost, double check that you are _logged in_ on EA/Origin.
 Titanfall will _not_ run if you are not connected to EA servers first (and neither will Titanfall + Northstar).
-* Run the game with EA/Origin/Steam by adding [launch options](troubleshooting.md#launch-opts) instead of starting NorthstarLauncher.exe (important)
+* Run the game with Steam/EA/Origin by adding [launch options](troubleshooting.md#launch-opts) instead of starting NorthstarLauncher.exe (important)
 * Sign out and exit EA/Origin, then start Northstar.
 It will prompt you for a login, _hopefully_ fixing it if nothing else worked
 * Start normal Titanfall 2 and then Northstar (_ONLY WORKS SOMETIMES_)